Psychology 041 - Lifespan Psychology » Fall 2020 » Chapters 1,2,3,4,5, 6 Exam

 The age of viability

-A. is the point at which the baby can first survive if born early.
+is the point at which the baby can be born without being premature.

 Question #21